The Best 5 Czech Pastries and Where to Get them

 Koláče is one of Czech Republic’s most famous ‘exports’.
 It was introduced in America by Czech immigrants and ever since it has become a favourite comfort food there.
 It is so popular, that Montgomery in Minnesota is proclaimed the koláče capital of the world.
 But, let’s go back where it all originated: Prague.
 To get the best koláče visit some of the best farmer’s markets in Prague.
 The pastry shop Cukrář Skála makes some damn good koláče too.

-If you want to taste the best Czech pastries in Prague while learning about the rich history of the city, our tours are the way to go: Prague Discovery , Lonely Planet Experiences: Taste of Local Daily Life, or Prague Food by Foot will quench your hunger for pastries and for knowledge!
+If you want to taste the best Czech pastries in Prague while learning about the rich history of the city, join us on our City Highlights Tour or Old Town Food Tour.
+We will quench your hunger for pastries and for knowledge!